pnewman1/openbsd-daily/htpasswd.md

 - Line 51 : 58 variable declerations
 - Line 60 : uses pledge to force in a restricted mode or errors on bad path
-- Line 63 : parses any options and will display usage if anything other than I is used
-    - If I is used set htpasswd to use batch mode
+- Line 63 : Parses options, check that if options are given it should only be -I

 - Line 75 reduces the number of args by the next index
 - Line 76 updates argv with the index of the next